Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

 5. Resize virtual disks as specified in `params.disks` (via `Set-HardDisk`).

 **Result:**
-- A new VM object is created in vCenter (typically left powered off).
+- A new VM object is created in vCenter (not yet powered on).

 **Cautions / Notes:**
 - Do not run if a VM with the same name already exists — the script will abort.